prakash1998/react-dashboard/README.md

 		  Component : Clock,
 		}
 ```
-	and Hurraa!!! ,you have just created 'Clock' widget , ready to use in dashboard.
+Hurraa!!! ,you have just created 'Clock' widget , ready to use in dashboard.

 ## Available properties for Widget
 - Currently, Widget supports the following properties (suggest more properties by raising issue or by pull request):